cm-collins/CryptoDiffs/README.md

 **Problem**: Emails not being delivered

 **Solutions**:
-- **OAuth2**: Verify refresh token is valid and not expired
-- **App Password**: Ensure 2FA is enabled and app password is correct
-- Check SMTP settings: Port 587 with TLS
+- **Microsoft Graph**: Verify client ID, secret, and tenant ID are correct
+- Ensure the Azure AD app has `Mail.Send` permission (Application permission)
+- Grant admin consent for the permission
-- Verify `MAIL_TO` and `MAIL_FROM` are valid Gmail addresses
+- Verify `MAIL_TO`, `MAIL_FROM`, `MAIL_CC`, and `MAIL_BCC` are valid email addresses
-- Check Application Insights logs for detailed error messages
+- Check Cosmos DB logs for detailed error messages
+- Verify the sender account has permission to send emails

 #### 3. Invalid Symbol Error